55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 This might not always be the case, but here’s a common explanation for this situation:

+Your emails have subject lines that aren’t inspiring people to click on them.
 If you’ve come to that conclusion and are looking to make a change, it might be tempting to start using subject lines that can be described as “clickbait.”
 Even if you don’t explicitly know what that means, you probably can recognize it more easily than you’d guess.

-For example, something along the lines of “25 Amazing Ways to Avoid Heel Pain (You Won’t Believe #17)!!”
+Something along the lines of “25 Amazing Ways to Avoid Heel Pain (You Won’t Believe #17)!!”

+Seems like that approach would work, right?
+It creates intrigue and capitalizes on “knowledge gaps,” so why avoid it?
 Well, in that example, your email isn’t going to contain a list of twenty-five things.
 More likely, it would then direct people to a blog post with that title.
+But that’s not what the recipients were expecting!

 See, clickbait subject lines can destroy trust.
 And, as was noted earlier, people do business/make appointments with brands they trust.
-Your subject line offers a promise—make sure you stay trusted by fulfilling it.
+Your subject line offers a promise—make sure you stay trusted by fulfillingit.

 Yes, email works well because virtually everyone is walking around with devices that—amongst other things—receive emails and make it easy to read them while on the go.
+In fact, by now most emails are read on phones, and the proportion is only increasing.

 Of course, phone screens are significantly smaller than the ones you find on tablets, laptops, and desktops (for those who still use them at home or in the office).
 And that’s an important consideration when you write your emails.

+When you combine screen size with dwindling attention spans in the general population, it only stands to reason that you benefit from keeping down the word count in your emails.
 At the same time, you need to be mindful of those who receive your emails and their state of awareness.
-(The reason we note this is because people in lower states of awareness typically need more to the story—which necessitates additional words—than those in higher states.)
+(The reason we note this is becausepeople in lower states of awareness typically need more to the story—which necessitates additional words—than those in higher states.)

 Email marketing isn’t a matter of filling up inboxes for the sake of just sending out emails.
 Sure, that can get you noticed—it’s just that it’ll get you noticed in the same way that a mosquito buzzing around your head draws attention.